greasysock/bnbLockClient/README.md

 * Binary Switch
 * Text display

-Each control type is communicated to the bnbHome website so that it becomes possible to effortlessly add more device types just from the client by adding as many generic control and display types as needed.
+Each control type is sent to the bnbHome website so that it becomes possible to effortlessly add more device types just from the client by adding as many generic control and display types as needed.

 An endpoint may look like: